 Research on gratitude and the brain

 In one study, psychologists asked three groups of participants to write a few sentences for 10 weeks, with each group focusing on different topics.
-The first group wrote about things for which they were grateful; the second group wrote about daily irritations/displeasures; and the third group wrote about events that affected them.
+The first group wrote about things for which they were grateful; the second group wrote about daily irritations/displeasures; and the third group wrote about neutral life events.

-The researchers found that, after 10 weeks, those who wrote about gratitude were more positive and felt happier about their lives.
+The researchers found that, after 10 weeks, those who wrote about gratitude were more positive and felt happier about their lives compared to the other groups.
 On top of that, these participants exercised more and had fewer physician visits compared to those who wrote about irritations.

 If you’re somewhat cynical, you might be thinking this is a placebo effect.
 Fair enough—researchers have to be cynical; which is why they analyzed what happens inside your brain when you express gratitude.